Clean and safe environment

 In the area of water management, Slovenia is not yet achieving the desired results, as water losses remain above the EU average.

-The objective of the component is to implement comprehensive measures to strengthen prevention, preparedness, response and recovery in the event of climate-related disasters, in particular by improving infrastructure and related organisation, research, awareness-raising and training.
+The objective of the component is to implement comprehensive measures to strengthen prevention, preparedness, response, and recovery in the event of climate-related disasters, by improving infrastructure and related organisation, research, awareness-raising and training.
 The component is also aimed at improving water management.

 Strengthening preparedness and response in the event of climate-related disasters – reform